 In fact, knot patterns and interlace of one kind or another are not restricted to the Gaelic Celts or the early medieval period.
 Such designs decorate many other artefacts and illuminated pages both on the Continent and in later ages.
 Often, they accompany beautiful calligraphy.
 Perhaps their latest flowering before modern times in Europe was the white-vine decoration beloved by Italian Renaissance bookmakers as a border for the period’s exquisitely clear humanistic script.

-Islamic art, too, has a long and parallel tradition of geometrical knotted patterns as part of architecture, metal decoration, carpet pattern and other ornament.
+Islamic art, especially, has a long and parallel tradition of geometrical knotted patterns as part of architecture, metal decoration, carpet pattern pages in books, and other ornament.
 In the Islamic tradition, as in the Celtic, knotwork designs find a kind of culmination in illuminated manuscripts of sacred texts.

 However, everyone’s eyes and minds work differently and if you don’t find that the methods outlined on these pages are sympathetic to your own way of working, you might like to study from some of the excellent books available on the subject.